 Installation: Resiliency and Compliance

-In order to successfully install and maintain resilient and compliant emergency power supply systems (EPSS), factors such as location (indoor vs. outdoor), protection, lighting, noise, and fuel storage should be taken into consideration.
+To successfully install and maintain resilient and compliant emergency power supply systems (EPSS), factors such as location (indoor vs. outdoor), protection, lighting, noise, and fuel storage should be taken into consideration.

 Inspections, Testing, and Maintenance